TrW236/RoboticsND/README.md

 ## Project 5: Home Service Robot

-## Other projects form the old version of this Nanodegree
+## Other projects from the old version of this Nanodegree
 ### Project: Rover

 ### Project: Pick and Place